NOAA-GSL/VxIngest/netcdf_to_cb/README.md

 ### N1QL metadata queries

-These are modtly oriented around cb-ceiling but they are illustrative.
+These are mostly oriented around cb-ceiling but they are illustrative for all documents.
 This will return the min and max fcstValidEpoch for the HRRR model

 ``` sql